Esben-Andreas-Madsen/GMD1/Log_1_Roll_a_ball.md

 In the development process there were some minor issues.
 These issues were mainly related to the choice of the IDE.
 We have solely used Rider as an IDE for C# up until this point, however working with Unity that proved difficult.
 Rider kept complaining about the scripts and in the end it was far more feasible to switch to Visual Studio.

+Continuing in the issue department, as a new user of unity there were some mishaps here and there, which made Roll-a-ball confusing.
+In the early stages we accidentally meddle with the camera and the view and had no idea how to reset it.
+In the Unity Editor this part is not very intuitive for a new user but this was also, in the end, a good learning experience in handling the editor.

 Here are some screenshots of the game:

 ![image](https://github.com/Esben-Andreas-Madsen/GMD1/assets/91538845/5030d6bb-6c5e-42d5-9be3-b34dbbba4092)